neondatabase/website/content/docs/manage/projects.md

 ### Invite collaborators to a project

-Neon's project collaboration feature allows you to invite other Neon accounts to collaborate on a Neon project.
+Neon's project collaboration feature allows you to invite external Neon accounts to collaborate on a Neon project.

 <Admonition type="note">
-Organization members cannot be added as collaborators to organization-owned projects.
-Organization members already have access to all projects owned by the organization.
+Organization members cannot be added as collaborators to organization-owned projects since they already have access to all projects through their organization membership.
 </Admonition>

 To invite collaborators to a Neon project: